meetuparchive/meetup-web-platform/README.md

 _Interesting feature_: `navRenderSub` is a `Rx.SerialDisposable`, which means that when a user navigates to a new page, any "pending" API requests will *not be processed*.
 This is a Very Good Thing because it means that we won't be calling `API_COMPLETE` for a page load that is no longer applicable.
-A similar tool is used for the AuthMiddleware so that only one login request can be processed, but it's less likely to be an issue there since it's rare that users would be trying to log in repeatedly without waiting for previous login requests to be processed.
+A similar tool is used for the AuthEpic so that only one login request can be processed, but it's less likely to be an issue there since it's rare that users would be trying to log in repeatedly without waiting for previous login requests to be processed.

-### Cache `middleware/cache.js`
+#### Cache `epics/cache.js`

-The cache middleware provides optimistic `state` updates for any data specified by active route queries, similar to the SyncMiddleware, but using locally cached data rather than an API.
+The cache epic provides optimistic `state` updates for any data specified by active route queries, similar to the SyncEpic, but using locally cached data rather than an API.
 It is client-side only, and it *does not suppress* data fetched from the server - it simply pre-empts it before the API response returns and overwrites everything with the latest server data.